angular/material/docs/guides/PULL_REQUESTS.md

 * In GitHub, send a pull request to `angular:master`.
 * If we suggest changes then
   * Make the required updates.
-  * Re-run the Angular test suite to ensure tests are still passing.
+  * Re-run the Angular Material test suite to ensure tests are still passing.
   * Rebase your branch and force push to your GitHub repository (this will update your Pull Request):

     ```shell
     git rebase master -i
     git push -f
     ```

 <br/>
 <hr/>